Building Capacity Through Pro Bono Partnerships

 Our work in action!

-To evaluate effectiveness and provide accountability to partners, clients, and volunteers, we partnered with Wilder Research to develop a review describing pro bono programs and their outcomes.
+To evaluate effectiveness and provide accountability to partners, clients, and volunteers, we partnered with Wilder Research to develop a review of pro bono programs and their outcomes.

 Xcel Energy partnered with WomenVenture to strengthen the lending experience for women entrepreneurs.
 Read our case study about this 8-week pro bono project!

-The Profound Benefits of Pro Bono Volunteering for Professionals
+The Benefits of Pro Bono Volunteering for Professionals

 There are many benefits to volunteers, nonprofits, and small businesses when undertaking pro bono volunteerism.
 In our blog, we list some of those benefits.